jewel/clearskies/protocol/core.md

 with OS hooks, or if that is not possible, the directory can be rescanned periodically.

 The hash of the file should be regenerated.
-If it matches, the mtime should be checked one last time to make sure that the file hasn't been written to again while waiting for the file.
+If it doesn't match, the mtime should be checked one last time to make sure that the file hasn't been written to again while generating the hash of the file before sending notification to other peers.

 Notification of a new or changed file looks like this: